List of UK top-ten singles in 1956: Multiple entries

 Eighteen artists scored multiple entries in the top 10 in 1956.
 Bill Haley & His Comets secured the record for most top 10 hits in 1956 with six hit singles.

 Ronnie Hilton was one of a number of artists with two top-ten entries, including the number-one single "No Other Love".
 David Whitfield, Frank Sinatra, Jimmy Young, Perry Como and Tennessee Ernie Ford were among the other artists who had multiple top 10 entries in 1956.

 Chart debuts

-Thirty-five artists achieved their first top 10 single in 1956, either as a lead or featured artist.
+Thirty-four artists achieved their first top 10 single in 1956, either as a lead or featured artist.
 Of these, three went on to record another hit single that year: Dave King, The Goons and The Platters.
 Lonnie Donegan achieved two more chart hits in 1956.
 Elvis Presley had three other entries in his breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.